deepanshu96/carp2/writeup_template.md

 ### Data Set Summary & Exploration

-I used the numpy and library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799